 Far too often we go to others and complain about our troubles knowing that they can do no more than listen or offer us sympathy.
 Sometimes we sit and sulk and feel sorry for ourselves.
 Other times we climb into bed and try to hide from them by falling asleep - only to awaken and see them before us on the ceiling.

-David did the most sensible thing that any of us can do: Go to God and “pour out” our “troubles” and look to Him for His wisdom, guidance and solutions.
-He knows the answer before we even identify the problem.
+David did the most sensible thing that any of us can do: Go to God and “pour out” our “troubles” and look to God for His wisdom, guidance, and solutions.
+God knows the answer before we even identify the problem.
 So, it makes good sense to go to Him first!

-Prayer: It is so strange, Lord, that we often look to others for help rather than You.
-May we look to You first.
+Prayer: Please forgive us, Lord, for looking to others for help rather than You.
+Teach us to look to You first.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 142:2 I pour out before him my complaint; before him I tell my trouble.
+Scripture For Today: I pour out my complaints before Him; before Him, I tell my trouble.
+Psalm 142:2